TomaszGorecki1/TomaszGorecki1/README.md

 # Hi there 👋, I am Tomasz Górecki
 ![Always learning  Web-developer](https://i.imgur.com/uMBsx6C.png)

 I am Tomasz Górecki from Poland I am 17 years old, and I am currently focused on learning and mastering my web-development skills.
-Right now I am fully concentrated on learning javascript, even though I was tought a little about it in school (I'am in programming class in technical high-school) I want to progress more and do more exciting projects so I'm participating in Jonas Schmedtmann's course.
+Right now I am fully concentrated on learning react, even though I was tought a little about it in school (I'am in programming class in technical high-school) I want to progress more and do more exciting projects so I'm participating in few courses.
 In addition to studying I work as an apprentice in Polish dev-company APR-SYSTEM.
 I am planning to learn some stuff about UI/UX design to be able to provide better solutions to design problems I encounter.
-I am active table-tennis player in 3rd league.
-I love watching football matches on local Stadium, I am huge Korona Kielce football team fan.
-In close future I am planning to do my own website and display whole portfolio in simple way.
+I am planning to do my own website and display whole portfolio in simple way.
 For sure my learning how to code is never ending story, I can see a lot of opurtunities for me to learn new things and my goal is to be able to build really big applications in huge teams.

-## Skills: BOOTSTRAP / JS / HTML / CSS / C++
+## Skills: BOOTSTRAP / JS / HTML / CSS / C++ / React / C# /Git

-- 🔭 I’m currently working on Mastering Javascript
+- 🔭 I’m currently working on Mastering React
-- 🌱 I’m currently learning JS and UI/UX design
+- 🌱 I’m currently learning React and UI/UX design
 - 💬 Ask me about everything!
-- 📫 How to reach me: tomasz.gorecki16@gmail.com
+- 📫 How to reach me: tomigunpl@gmail.com
 - ⚡ Fun fact: I am 17 years old and I love learning new stuff.